Diagnosis, control and eradication of American foulbrood disease

 Actions after the burn

-Gamma-irradiation is a safe and effective way of sterilising AFB infected hive components.
-Steritech Pty Ltd, Dandenong South, operates the only gamma-irradiation plant in Victoria.
+Gamma and X-ray irradiation are safe and effective ways of sterilising AFB infected hive components.
+Steritech Pty Ltd in Dandenong South and Merrifield operates the only gamma and x-ray irradiation plants in Victoria.
 Steritech have full details of price, protocols for presenting hives for irradiation and a Request for irradiation of bee equipment form.

 It is usual for hives to be left at the plant and collected after irradiation some days later.
 Beekeepers should carefully determine the economic benefits of having material irradiated in comparison to destruction of the entire hive.
 The calculation should include cost of travel and preparation of hive material as required by Steritech.